jamescosborn/better-doctor-api/README.md

-# Doctor Lookup
+# Better Doctor API Search
 ##### by James Osborn

 ### Description
-This app will allow a user to find a doctor that provides the services they need.
-A user will be able to enter a medical issue to receive a list of doctors, enter the name of a doctor to receive a list of doctors matching that name, and see a variety of information about the doctor.
-Additionally, if their is an error in their search, the application will return a notification of what error that is.
-If the search doesn't return any doctors, a notification will alert the user than no doctors meet the criteria.
+Did you cut yourself while sheathing your samurai sword and now you're bleeding all over the place?
+Find a doctor that provides the services you need!
+With this app, you are be able to:

+*-Enter a name to get a list of doctors matching that name,
+-Enter a symptom to get a list of doctors that can treat that symptom,
+-Return an appropriate message if there are no matches for the search results,
+-Return an appropriate message if there is an error*

 ### Installation Instructions
-* Clone to Desktop
+* git clone to Desktop
-* Open it with a Text Editor
+* Open with a Text Editor
-* Type `npm install` and wait for it to complete
+* In the console, type `npm install` and wait for it to complete
 * type `bower install` and wait for it to complete
 * type `gulp serve`

 ### Technology Needed
 * Node.js
 * Bower
-* Code Text Editor
+* Text Editor (Atom recommended)
 * Working browser with internet connection

 ### Known Bugs